-If you want to register created objects in a JNDI's repository you have to declare an InitiallContext element defining properties (see example at the end of this section):
+If you want to register all created objects in a JNDI's repository you have to declare an InitiallContext element defining properties java.naming.factory.initial, java.naming.factory.host and java.naming.factory.host.

-- java.naming.factory.initial,

-- java.naming.factory.host and

-- java.naming.factory.host.

-3.7.2.
+3.6.3.
+User and connectivity

 ConnectionFactory